Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Results

 \subsubsection{GW170608}

-GW170608 is the event with the lowest mass, the closest luminosity distance, and the loudest of the low-mass events.
-Bayes factors for all waveform models are consistent within the error estimates, and posterior distributions are very similar, including for all versions of \phXPHM which we have run (MLA and MSA Euler angles and the four final spin versions for each angle description).
+GW170608 is the event with the lowest mass, the closest luminosity distance, and with the highest SNR of the low-mass events.
+Bayes factors for all waveform models are consistent within the error estimates, and posterior distributions are visually very similar, including for all versions of \phXPHM which we have run (MLA and MSA Euler angles and the four final spin versions for each angle description).
+JS divergences between the various posteriors back up this finding, with the divergences for all pairs of waveforms and most parameters below 0.02.
+Only the divergences for spin magnitudes between precessing and aligned-spin waveforms, which are expected to differ more, reach higher values (up to 0.16 between \phXPHM and \phTHM).